 –Aguiratou, internally displaced woman from northern Burkina Faso

 The conflict in Africa’s Sahel continues to escalate.
 This latest wave of displacement in the region – which includes Burkina Faso, Chad, Mali and Niger – has pushed the total number of people forced to flee within their own country in the region to beyond 3 million.

 If you are a refugee and need help, click here for more information.

 Number of refugees and other people of concern to UNHCR in the Sahel region

 Women and children are bearing the brunt of this crisis.
 Local communities have demonstrated remarkable generosity but are at a breaking point.
-National capacities are overwhelmed, and international support has been disproportionately dedicated to security assistance, with limited resources for urgently needed humanitarian and development activities.
+National capacities are overwhelmed, and there has been limited international support for urgently needed humanitarian and development activities.

 What is UNHCR doing to help?

 UNHCR is scaling up its response to this crisis by: